 A resource from the WebbAlign portion of the Wisconsin Center for Education Products and Services (WCEPS, at UW-Madison) outlines summary definitions and examples of Webb's Depth of Knowledge (DOK) specifically for social studies.

-New Resource - Essential Questions tied to the Wisconsin Standards for Social Studies!
+Essential Questions tied to the Wisconsin Standards for Social Studies

 One of the first resources I was asked about when the revised standards were adopted in May of 2018 was the Essential Questions document I had made for the Wisconsin Model Academic Standards in Social Studies.
 There was a LOT of interest in having a new document with EQs supporting the new standards.
 I'm happy to say this work is finally complete!